AC Refrigerant Leak Repair in San Antonio, TX

 Decreased cooling ability:

-Homeowners should have the AC checked by an HVAC technician if the unit can’t keep temperatures down during hot seasons.
+Homeowners should have the AC checked by a technician if the unit can’t keep temperatures down during hot seasons.
 An AC system that cannot meet household demands indicates that the AC cooling power is diminished.

 Humid indoor air: